 Drug therapy

-If obstructive bronchitis is diagnosed in adults, treatment is prescribed exclusively by a doctor (however, as in any other case and for any other disease).
+If obstructive bronchitis is diagnosed in adults, treatment is prescribed exclusively by a doctor (as in any other case and with any other disease).
 And only after a comprehensive examination of the patient has been carried out.

 The following medications are usually prescribed:

-1. To dilute sputum and expand the alveoli, the drugs Terbutalin and Salbutamol are used.
+1. To liquefy sputum and expand the alveoli, the drugs Terbutaline and Salbutamol are used.

-2. For better sputum separation and relief of cough, the medicines "Ambroxol", "ACC", "Bromhexin" are recommended.
+2. For better sputum separation and cough relief, the medications Ambroxol, ACC, and Bromhexine are recommended.

 4. Hormonal drugs are rarely prescribed.
-They are only recommended if other medications do not work.
-Most often, "Prednisolone" is prescribed.
+They are recommended only if other medications do not help.
+The most commonly prescribed drug is Prednisolone.

-These methods are very effective for such an ailment as obstructive bronchitis.
-In adults, treatment (and in children, in principle, too) includes massage, inhalation, breathing exercises, which helps to quickly restore the body.
+These methods are very effective for such a disease as obstructive bronchitis.
+In adults, treatment (and in children, in principle, too) includes massage, inhalations, breathing exercises, which helps to restore the body faster.

-1. Do steam inhalation.
+1. Do steam inhalations.
 They are made with soda-alkaline and folk remedies.

-2. The method of breathing exercises is recommended after an exacerbation of the disease.
+2. Method breathing exercises recommended after an exacerbation of the disease.

 3. Another event provides excellent results.
 This is sound gymnastics.
-It works in the following way.
-When pronouncing various sounds, the vibrations of the ligaments begin.
-It passes into the respiratory tract.
-The result is a relaxation of the bronchi.
-The rules for performing sound gymnastics are prescribed by the doctor for each patient individually.
+It works as follows.
+When pronouncing various sounds, vibration of the ligaments begins.
+She goes into Airways.
+As a result, the bronchi relax.
+The rules for conducting sound gymnastics are prescribed by the doctor for each patient individually.

-4. Chest massage - helps to contract the muscles of the bronchi.
-This stimulates the secretion of phlegm and makes breathing easier.
+4. Chest massage - promotes contraction of the bronchial muscles.
+This stimulates mucus production and makes breathing easier.

 Traditional medicine recipes